libmcu/libmcu/modules/metrics/README.md

 location with `METRICS_USER_DEFINES` when you use the default file name and the file is in the include path.

+When using the Zephyr west module, `app/include/metrics.def` is automatically searched; for ESP-IDF components, `main/include/metrics.def` is searched by default.
+If you use a different location, you need to set `METRICS_USER_DEFINES` or `METRICS_USER_DIR`.

 ### Encoding

 You can implement your own encoder using `metrics_encode_header()` and